sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/commands.md

   - `"ask"` — Focus the chat view and add to the current chat
   - `"inline"` — Start a new inline chat
   - `"insert"` — Insert the response above the code
-  - `"replace"` — Replace the code with the response
+  - `"edit"` — Edit highlighted code with the response

 #### `commands.<id>.context`